sukhik/mood/posts/secondpost.md

 A wellness service with food options, @austinayurveda The digital collective, @narangi_sona

+Other:
+/ @satnamgrewalrealtor, social media for my mom
-Other: @chepeaustin, a business for my second family / @satnamgrewalrealtor, a business for my mom
+/ @chepeaustin, social media for my second mom

 My blogs at this moment are <a href="https://nargis.netlify.app/">nargis</a> and <a href="https://fybr.netlify.app/">fybr</a>.

 This is everything for now.

-I have to set some specific, measurable, acheivable, realistic time-bound goals, I'll post on next post.
+I have to set some specific, measurable, achievable, realistic time-bound goals, I'll post on next post.